motherjones/story-tools/README.md

 * A good text editor.
 We prefer [SublimeText](http://www.sublimetext.com/).

 * You'll be using the command line to access our GitHub account.
-There's a built-in command line program on all Macs called Terminal.
+All Macs have a built-in command line program called Terminal.
 You can use that, but we prefer [iTerm2](http://www.iterm2.com/#/section/home).
-Download it.

 * We use GitHub for "version control," or keeping files neatly organized and easy to ctrl+Z if anything breaks.
-First, [download Git](http://git-scm.com/downloads).
-Then, set up a [new GitHub account](https://github.com/).
-Finally, follow [this guide](https://help.github.com/articles/set-up-git/) to connect your GitHub account to your computer.
+[Download Git](http://git-scm.com/downloads).
+Then, set up a new GitHub account for yourself and follow [this guide](https://help.github.com/articles/set-up-git/) to connect your GitHub account to your computer.

-* Get connected to the Mother Jones [GitHub account](https://github.com/motherjones).
+* Finally, you need to link your account to the Mother Jones [GitHub account](https://github.com/motherjones).
 Talk to Tasneem.

 * [S3 Organizer](#), the Firefox plugin for uploading to [Amazon S3](#), a cloud-based file storing service, as well as access to our files on s3.
 Talk to Robert.